sagemath/trac_to_gh/Issue 2733.md

 # Issue 2733: PARI in Debian has the mathnf bug

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2733

 Original creator: tabbott